netblue30/firejail/README.md

               $ firejail --private-etc dig debian.org

-              For X11/GTK/QT/Gnome/KDE  programs add GUI group as a parameter.
+              For  X11/GTK/QT/Gnome/KDE   programs add @x11 group as a parame‐ ter.
 Example:

-              $ firejail --private-etc=GUI,python* gimp
+              $ firejail --private-etc=@x11,gcrypt,python* gimp

-              /etc/python* directories are not part of the generic GUI  group.
+              gcrypt and /etc/python* directories are not part of the  generic
-              These directories are reuqired by Gimp plugin system.
-File glob‐ bing is supported.
+              @x11 group.
+File globbing is supported.

-              For games, add GAMES group:
+              For games, add @games group:

-              $ firejail --private-etc=GUI,GAMES warzone2100
+              $ firejail --private-etc=@games,@x11 warzone2100

               Sound  and  networking  files are included automatically, unless --nosound or --net=none  are  specified.
-Files for encrypted TLS/SSL protocol are in TLS-CA group.
+Files  for  encrypted TLS/SSL protocol are in @tls-ca group.

-              $ firejail --private-etc=TLS-CA,wgetrc wget https://debian.org
+              $ firejail --private-etc=@tls-ca,wgetrc wget https://debian.org

               Note: The easiest way to extract the list of /etc files accessed by your program is using strace utility: